Standard operating procedures (SOPs)

 The benefit of SOPs

 The benefit of SOPs to your establishment, whatever the size, is that processes are standardized with step-by-step, how-to instructions that help anyone within your operation do the task in a consistent way.
 The SOPs provide step-by-step written procedure to help employees perform their job and keep them accountable because of documented expectations.
 If your goal is to consistently provide safe, high quality foods and services to your customers, SOPs will help you achieve this goal.

 You might be wondering where you would start to create SOPs for your operation.
 If it sounds like an overwhelming project it doesn’t have to be.
 There are resources available to get you going.
 The following are from Iowa State University Food Safety Project and will provide you with solid guidance in developing your SOPs.
-There may be areas that are specific to Iowa Food Code so remember to go by Minnesota Food Code (link provided at end of article).
+There may be areas that are specific to Iowa Food Code so remember to go by Minnesota Food Code.
 Here are resources for a variety of types of foodservice operations:

 Developing SOPs for your operation

 Here’s how you do it.
 Operation specific SOPs can be created by modifying one of the examples from the links provided or by simply writing down the steps taken when performing specific tasks in your operation.
 Think about the areas in your operation where SOPs are needed.
 Start with the areas which you currently spend the most time communicating about (i.e. handwashing).

 When you reach the step of implementation, conduct an employee in-service to share the information and have it available for employee review.
 SOPs will be useful for training new hires, refreshers and updates for all employees, and a way to insure that all employees are doing their jobs in a consistent way.
 You will want to do an annual review of the SOPs and update them as needed (i.e. new equipment, Food Code changes).